CodyPedersen/tikchunk/README.md

 # TikChunk: Semantic Text Chunker

-A Python library for intelligently chunking text documents at semantic boundaries while respecting token limits.
+A Python library for quickly chunking text documents at semantic boundaries while respecting token limits.
 Designed for RAG (Retrieval-Augmented Generation) applications that need to split documents into meaningful, token-constrained segments.

-**Performance**: Chunks the entire NLTK Gutenberg corpus in ~3 seconds on an M1 Mac.
+**Performance**: Chunks the entire NLTK Gutenberg corpus in ~3 seconds on an M1 Mac with max_tokens=512.

 ## Features